Alliegaytor/discord-term/README.md

 You can issue the `/help` command to display all available commands.

 Discord Terminal will show you the first channel in the first server that the Discord API is set to find.
 The channels are on the left hand side and you can click on them to navigate through them.

-The previous
+The command `/tc` toggles the visibility of the channel picker, and `/tg` toggles the server (guild) picker.
+By default only the channel picker is visible.

+You can use `/tip` to give you some tips in the headerbar (the top bar on the screen).
+These are currently being worked on and are incomplete.

+The headerbar can be disabled with `/toggleheader` and Discord Term will remember your preference.

+If anything bugs out use `/reset`.
+It *should* fix almost all visual problems.

 ### Planned Features